8 min read / 12 November 2024 / yasmin sharp

 Two oranges with the stem and green leaves in tact

-Many orange oil benefits can be enjoyed through the practice of aromatherapy – which enables you to naturally inhale its properties.
+Many of its effects can be enjoyed through the practice of aromatherapy – which enables you to naturally inhale its properties.

 One method is to simply inhale the scent directly from a bottle of orange essential oil.

-Alternatively, you can add 5-7 drops of the oil to a diffuser or oil burner to experience its bright, mood-boosting scent.
+Alternatively, you can add 5-7 drops to a diffuser or oil burner to experience its bright, mood-boosting scent.

 As a soap or candle ingredient